Campus FERPA Policy

 Waiver and Authorized Payers

 Students can provide written or electronic permission to allow parents or others the ability to discuss and obtain their educational records if they so choose.
-They can give permission to CU one of two ways:
+They can give permission to CU in the following ways:

-- Students can give access to financial information only by designating parents (or others) as an Authorized Payer.
+- Students can give access to student account information only* by designating parents or others (up to five people) as an Authorized Payer.
+This includes access to CUBill&Pay to view the tuition and fee bill online (no paper bills are mailed), pay online, enroll in payment plans, and discuss tuition and fees over the phone and through email (at their designated email address in CUBill&Pay).
 If parents or family members are helping to pay tuition and fees, we strongly encourage students to authorize them as payers.

-- Or, students can allow parents to inspect and discuss all educational records (grades, schedules, etc.) by providing written consent to the Office of the Registrar.
+- Or, students can allow parents to inspect and discuss all educational records (grades, schedules, etc.) by completing the FERPA Consent Form in the Office of the Registrar.
+This access allows the Bursar’s Office to discuss tuition and fees over the phone only.